nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   ![result for 'find alex 99272758 03-68'](images/findAlex9927275803-68.png)

 #### Common mistakes:
-* Searching for guests using partial field characteristics e.g. `170` will not match `170.00`.
+* Searching for guests using partial field characteristics e.g., `170` will not match `170.00`.

 ### Deleting a guest : `delete`